Dealing with a very angry child

 Tip 3: Accept Feelings and Redirect Angry Actions

-- The secret is to: i) accept and acknowledge your child’s angry feelings and ii) direct her towards an appropriate outlet for expressing her intense emotion.
+The secret is to: a) accept and acknowledge your child’s angry feelings and b) direct her towards an appropriate outlet for expressing her intense emotion.
 When feelings are accepted, your child will feel more understood, less in need of trying to convince you of their standpoint and therefore calmer.
 When feelings are expressed, the build of emotion inside is avoided and so explosions become less likely.

 What to Do